tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 First choose either the webhook API or the polling API to receive order response messages:

-{% page-ref page="../../../../api/webhook-vs-polling.md" %}
+{% page-ref page="../../../api/webhook-vs-polling.md" %}

 ## Choose to receive the native or simple delivery schedule

-If you choose the webhook API, you may choose between the native or simple delivery schedule:
+If you choose the POST webhook API, you may choose between the native or simple delivery schedule:

-{% page-ref page="delivery-schedule.md" %}
+{% page-ref page="../../../api/delivery-schedule.md" %}

 ## Order or OrderEvent